Gain valuable real-world experience

 The department’s most recent study abroad opportunity was a two-week trip to Italy, where Lumberjacks studied how Italian history, religion and philosophy influenced the development of psychology.

-To learn more about study abroad opportunities for psychology students, contact your faculty advisor or drop by SFA’s Office of International Programs office, which is located in Room 402 of the Dugas Liberal Arts North building.
+To learn more about study abroad opportunities for psychology students, contact your faculty advisor or drop by SFA’s Office of International Programs located in Dugas Liberal Arts North, Room 402.

 As a psychology student at SFA, you’ll have the chance to get out of the classroom and participate in a variety of research projects.
 Our experienced, passionate faculty members have a variety of backgrounds and specializations, so you’re sure to find a mentor who shares your interests.